| Title: | Discrete Multivariate Probability Distributions |

 hence results will sum to the original sum, times the number of cells summed over.

-an object of the same class as x
+an object of the same class as x.
+The resulting

 array, or collection of tables, will contain a marginal, conditional